franciskershaw/game-of-fives/README.md

 ### Structure Plane

-Bearing in mind the functional specifications and content requirements outlined in the scope plane, I decided only two unique pages were needed for the site that would share responsibility for presenting the necessary features to allow users to reach the end of their journeys.
+Bearing in mind the functional specifications and content requirements outlined in the scope plane, I decided only two unique pages were needed for the site.
+These two pages share responsibility for presenting the features necessary to allow users to reach the end of their respective journeys.

 1. **Homepage, containing:**
     * The game title